skevas/usb-sensors-linux/README.md

 Create and edit following file:

 ```
-$ sudo nano /etc/udev/rules.d/99-usb.rules
+$ sudo vi /etc/udev/rules.d/99-usb.rules
 ```

 Add following lines:

 ```
-# iAQ
 SUBSYSTEM=="usb", ATTR{idVendor}=="03eb", ATTR{idProduct}=="2013", MODE="0666"
 ```

-Save and reboot, now the device should be writable and give you results.
+Save and reboot (or reload the udev rules).
+The device should be writable and give you results.

 Example, without sudo